 The Allen INGenWeb Project started in 1996 as a part of the 92 county INGenWeb Project of the 50 state USGenWeb Project all volunteer project to provide Free online Allen County, Indiana genealogy research material.

-Our hosting site ACGSI.org has 1,000's of pages of indexes and digital images of Allen County, Indiana public records created by volunteers.
-Use the Search box at the top of each page to search all pages on our web sites.
-There are many more pages of information for each of the major links above.
+Our site is an eclectic collection of information related to Fort Wayne and Allen County, Indiana while our hosting site ACGSI.org has 1,000's of pages of name indexes and digital images of Allen County, Indiana public records created by volunteers.
+Use the Search box at the top of each page to search every pages on our web sites.
+There are many more pages of information on each of the major page catagory links on the top of each page while social media links are on the bottom of each page.

-Biographies and genealogies, some in online books are embeded on our pages, for people born, lived, or died in Allen County as well as historical places and local events.
+Biographies and genealogies, some in online books are embeded on our pages, for people born, lived, or died in Allen County as well as videos from various sources of local people, historical places and local events.

 Add Your Information